 Without seeing the docket entry, there's no way for me to answer that question other than to guess that maybe they only got one fo the two of you served and the next hearing is on a motion to review but as to the other one of you.

-Whether you do or don't have money to to pay the judgment is...Read more »
+Whether you do or don't have money to to pay the...Read more »

 What does this mean?
 REVIVAL OF JUDGMENT CALLED, HEARD AND SUSTAINED.
 THEREFORE, THIS COURT HEREBY REVIVES THE ORIGINAL JUDGMENT HEREIN WITH COSTS TO BE PAID BY DEFENDANT.
 FOR ADDITIONAL TEN YEARS, AS PROVIDED BY LAW